Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ## How Jason's enneagram type can be seen influencing his work

-Jason's first major triumph, co-founding Weblogs Inc., indicates the ambitious, competent nature of Type 3.
-The way he later leveraged his skills and insights as an angel investor, scoring wins with companies like Uber, further showcases his goal-oriented mindset and knack for achievement.
+Jason started as a <a class="external-link" target="_blank" rel="noopener noreferrer"href="https://en.wikipedia.org/wiki/Jason_Calacanis" > reporter talking about the "internet industry."</a>After the dot-com boom, he worked his way up to becoming a startup founder.
+Jason's first major triumph was co-founding Weblogs Inc., where he got an investment from Mark Cuban and sold it two years later.
+He kept upping the anti and later leveraged his skills and insights as an angel investor, scoring wins with companies like Uber.
+Jason was on a steep incline of growth, showcasing his goal-oriented mindset and knack for achievement.

-Calacanis consistently states that hard work is the key to his success, which echoes Type 3's tendency towards workaholism.
-However, it's his flexibility and determination where we truly see the Type 3 shine.
-When his venture, Mahalo, struggled, he didn't give up.
-Instead, he transformed it into a successful YouTube video content provider, Inside.com, demonstrating Type 3's adaptive, success-focused nature.

-Furthermore, through his popular podcast, "This Week in Startups," Calacanis exemplifies a Type 3's charm and charisma.
+Nowadays, he works on his popular podcast, "This Week in Startups," where Calacanis exemplifies a Type 3's charm and charisma.
 His ability to captivate audiences, motivate, and inspire others aligns with the natural leadership and appeal commonly seen in this Enneagram type.

 ## Jason's impact on "The All in Podcast"

-Jason Calacanis's influence on "The All In Podcast" is a testament to his Enneagram Type 3 personality traits of ambition, adaptability, and a knack for achievement.
-As the moderator, he skillfully manages the ideological spectrum, facilitating dynamic discussions while maintaining harmony and camaraderie among the hosts.
+Jason's influence on "The All In Podcast" is a testament to his Enneagram Type 3 personality traits.
+He is the moderator.
+The self-proclaimed "world's greatest moderator."
+He skillfully manages the ideological spectrum, facilitating dynamic discussions while maintaining harmony and camaraderie among the hosts.

-His self-proclaimed title as the 'world's greatest moderator' underpins his Type 3's desire for achievement and recognition.
-He artfully directs the conversation, allowing each participant to express their views, demonstrating his adaptability, a key trait of Type 3.
+This underscores his Type 3's desire for achievement and recognition.
+He artfully directs the conversation, allowing each participant to express their views while always getting his 2 cents in.

-The playful tension between Calacanis and Sacks adds a unique dynamic to the podcast, showcasing Jason's charm and charisma, which are characteristic of his Enneagram type.
-His firm stance on his beliefs reflects his determination and persistence, while his ability to shift from serious debates to laughter underscores his flexibility.
+The playful tension between Calacanis and David Sacks adds a unique dynamic to the podcast.
+Jason and Sacks started off on opposite sides of the political spectrum; however, the hostility has died down over time.
+Jason showcases his ability to shift from serious debates to laughter, highlighting his flexibility.
+They are both poker players and VCs.
+In the place of political competition now stands a friendship, and though he and Sacks don't always agree, Jason is loyal to his friend David Sacks and has defended him on multiple occasions.

-There's an underlying ambition within Jason that once resulted in him being jokingly accused of trying to take over the podcast, indicative of Type 3's desire for success.
-Yet his respect for the team dynamic and focus on their friendship shows a healthy ability to manage this ambition, further illustrating his Type 3 traits.
+Jason was jokingly accused of trying to take over the podcast once.
+There needed to be more clarity on where to take the podcast.
+Jason wanted to do things to grow the podcast and monetize it; however, the other podcast members wanted to keep the podcast authentic.
+Jason ended up focusing on the friendship between the podcasters rather than the show's success.
+This shows a healthy ability to manage this ambition.

-Jason's Enneagram Type 3 personality deeply informs his role and impact on "The All In Podcast," balancing ambition, adaptability, and a drive for recognition, creating a captivating dynamic that fuels the show's success.

 ## How Each Enneagram Type Perceives Jason Calacanis